The Non-State Armed Governance Project is coordinated by

 The American Council of Learned Societies, the Open Society Foundation, the Tinker Foundation, the Fulbright Scholars program, and the Harry Frank Guggenheim Foundation have provided funding for his research.
 In addition to his scholarship, he has served as a consultant to the Ford Foundation, the United Nations Development Programme, the United Nations Office on Drugs and Crime, and the United Nations Human Settlement Programme (UNHabitat).
 As part of his work with these last two organizations, Professor Arias was the principal author of the United Nations Introductory Handbook on Policing Urban Space.

 is a PhD student of Political Science at the Graduate Center, Juan Corredor-Garcia City University of New York (CUNY).
 He is currently a Fulbright/Minciencias scholar and co-chair of the Colombian Studies Group.
-He studies the intersection between rebel and criminal governance in Latin America from a civilian resistance perspective, as well as the politics of green militarization (the war on deforestation) in South America.
+He studies the intersection between rebel and criminal governance in Latin America from a civilian resistance perspective, as well as the politics of green militarization in the Amazon Rainforest.
+His research has been supported by the American Political Science Association, the CUNY Graduate Center, and the Eiffel Scholarship Program of Academic Excellence.

 Prior coming to CUNY, he worked as a researcher at the